Auto-Follow Group Membership

 A new member added via add_group_member auto-follows new contexts in the group by

 default; subgroup auto-admit stays opt-in.
-ReadOnlyTee members get both set to
+ReadOnlyTee members get both flags set to

-true automatically — that's the TEE-fleet use case.
+true automatically.
 The default lives in a single

 explicit impl Default for AutoFollowFlags in